 2. Allow Your Kitten To Adjust to Their Surroundings

 This may take some time – from days to even weeks.
 Hiding behavior is also expected.
-Just let them be.
-Sooner or later, your cat will feel at ease.
+Just let him be.
+Sooner or later, your new feline will feel at ease.

-If your cat shows signs of frustration, you might want to consider giving her more space – space that your adult cat can’t access.
+If your cat shows signs of frustration, you might want to consider giving him more space – space that your adult cat can’t access.

-Allocating time together for play and grooming can also help improve the parent-cat bond and alleviate your kitten’s stress.
+Allocating time together for play and grooming can also help improve the owner-cat bond and alleviate your kitten’s stress.